Who Is 'Little Jane Doe'? A Headless Body, a Haunting Cold Case

 The young victim would later be nicknamed “The St. Louis Jane Doe,” “Hope,” and “Little Jane Doe.”

-Investigators stated that they believed her killer raped and murdered her three to five days before dumping her decapitated body at 5635 Clemens Avenue.
+Investigators stated that they believed whomever is responsible sexually assaulted and killed her three to five days before dumping her decapitated body at 5635 Clemens Avenue.
 At first, police believed that the victim may have been a prostitute — but a closer inspection of the body revealed that she had not yet gone through puberty.

-The little girl’s body was naked except for a yellow, long-sleeved V-neck sweater, and she had two coats of red nail polish on her fingers.
+The little girl’s body was naked except for a yellow, long-sleeved V-neck sweater.
+She reportedly had two coats of red nail polish on her fingers.
 She was left on her stomach, with her hands bound behind her back with red and white nylon rope.
 She was well-nourished and showed no signs of abuse — someone had cared for her.

 Her head had been severed cleanly by a large blade, police said — possibly a carving knife.
 Mold was growing out of the hole in her neck, indicating that the body had been in the basement for some time, according to the Riverfront Times.
 Chillingly, her head has never been found, but fingerprints, footprints, and DNA information have been collected.